Tupac Shakur Statue (Gone)

 Tupac is shown wearing a suit and a cross and carrying a Bible.
 The inscription in the pedestal quotes Tupac: "I guarantee that I will spark the brain that will change the world."
 Some have complained that all of the cross-and-Bible iconography is a bit much.

 Theories abound as to who killed Tupac, and some believe that, like Elvis, he's still alive -- waiting for the right moment to reenter the spotlight.
-If that's true, then the Tupac statue would be a good place to find him, since he would probably stop by to check it out from time to time.
+If that's true, then the Tupac statue would have been a good place to find him, since he would probably have stopped by to check it out from time to time.

-The arts center was shuttered in late 2014, but the statue still stands in the adjacent park.
+Unfortunately, the arts center was shuttered in late 2014, and the statue vanished a year later.